emanuelmfonseca/sequencing-migration/README.md

 ### Input Data
 The input data for this pipeline is automatically generated from simulations of genomic sequencing processes, eliminating the need for external input.
 However, modifying the configuration file is necessary, particularly to update the working directory.

-Here's a polished version of your instruction for editing the configuration file:

----

 ### Edit Configuration File

 Modify the `config.yaml` file to define the necessary paths and key parameters: